 This is the perfect make-ahead dish.
 Although you could rush it same day, we recommend doing this a day ahead.
 We call this Thai because we used to love Thai Tea when we ate out, and this is a close cousin that filled the void.
 With minimal sweeteners and maximum flavor, I highly recommend you try this!

-2 14 oz cans of full fat canned coconut milk (we like this brand)
+- 2 14 oz cans of full fat canned coconut milk

 Quickly after people arrived, the house was noisy with laughter (and children’s’ shrieks), filled with fragrant deliciousness and the Chai Thai Tea had long disappeared.
 I can’t even imagine how good it would be with a splash of spiced rum, too; I think I’m going to definitely try that for Christmas instead of eggnog this year!
 It’s like a vegan spiced eggnog, which our brothers will love!
 Not that it was the only delicious thing we had… goodness the food was fantastic!